Why is your logo an origami crane?

 Do you do divorce mediation?

-No. I choose to focus my work on people who want to or need to stay in ongoing personal or professional relationship.
+No. I focus my work on people who hope to or need to stay in ongoing personal or professional relationship.

 What was your career path?